SilkRose/Pony/stories/deternal/deternal.md

 Pinkie asked, "What's got you all sad?
 I know I'll never leave you… Did something happen to make you think I would?"

 Twilight faltered.
 She didn't know what to say.
 It was too late for her friends to convince her not to cast the spell, and telling her friends would just make it worse, she thought.
+[IT MAY BE ADVISABLE TO STYLISTICALLY MARK THE THOUGHTS AS WELL, HERE AND HENCE, IN ORDER TO MAKE THEM DISTINGUISHABLE FROM NARRATION]

 "I just got scared from a nightmare."